International Exhibition of Calligraphy: Mysteries of World Calligraphy (special exhibition)

+Third International Exhibition of Calligraphy

-The III International Exhibition of Calligraphy was successfully held September 10–12, 2010 in Veliky Novgorod.
-A special-built mobile pavilion erected in the city historic centre near the Kremlin in Yaroslav's Court became its venue.
-The project's unique feature is that the event was the first ever large-scale travelling exhibition of a current ICOM member.
-The Exhibition received RUEF (Russian Union of exhibitions and fairs) approval for high professional level of exhibitions organization.
+On September 10–12, 2010, the Third International Exhibition of Calligraphy was held in Veliky Novgorod.
+Its venue was a specially built mobile pavilion erected in the city's historic centre, in Yaroslav's Court near the city Kremlin.
+The project's unique feature was that the event was the first ever large-scale travelling exhibition of a current International Council of Museums (ICOM) member.
+The exhibition received the approval of the Russian Union of Exhibitions and Fairs (RUEF) for its highly professional level of organization.